Radiation Safety in the Laboratory

 Course Description:

 This online lab safety training course addresses the general hazards of ionizing radiation and ways to protect laboratory workers from exposure.
-At the completion of this module, the participant will be able to:

 Course Duration: 26 minutes